 - (2) Nothing in this section shall prohibit the use of campaign funds to reimburse or otherwise compensate a public employee for services rendered to a candidate or committee while on vacation, leave, or otherwise outside of compensated public time. - (3) An election victory celebration or similar campaign event, or gifts with a total cumulative value of less than two hundred fifty dollars (\$250) in a single year made to an individual employee, a committee worker, or an employee of the elected officer's agency, are considered to be directly related to a political, legislative, or governmental purpose.
 For purposes of this paragraph, a gift to a member of a person's immediate family shall be deemed to be a gift to that person. - (g) Campaign funds shall not be used to make loans other than to organizations pursuant to Section 89515, or, unless otherwise prohibited, to a candidate for elective office, political party, or committee.
 History: Added by Stats.
 1990, Ch.
 84; amended by Stats.
 1990, Ch.
 1075; amended by Stats.
 1991, Ch.
 546; amended by Stats.
 2006, Ch.
 155; amended by Stats.
 2006, Ch.
-538; amended by Stats.
+158; amended by Stats.
 2007, Ch.
-130.
+130; amended by Stats.
+2014, Ch.
+881 and 884.
+References at the time of publication (see page 3):